 If you have rectal prolapse and certain other conditions, such as vaginal prolapse or pelvic organ prolapse, you might have both repairs done in one surgery.

 You'll spend a brief time in the hospital recovering and regaining your bowel function.
 You'll begin by drinking clear liquids and transition to solid foods.
 The amount of time you spend in the hospital, possibly just overnight, will depend on which procedure you have.

 Your doctor is likely to recommend drinking lots of fluids, using stool softeners, and eating a fiber-rich diet in the weeks after surgery to avoid constipation and excessive straining that can lead to recurrence of the rectal prolapse.
 Most people are able to return to normal activities within 4 to 6 weeks after surgery.

 Some people require physical therapy to relearn how to use the pelvic floor muscles.

 For most people, rectal prolapse surgery relieves symptoms and improves fecal incontinence and constipation.
 However, in some cases, constipation can worsen or become a problem when it wasn't one before surgery.
 If you have constipation before surgery, talk to your doctor about ways to relieve it.

-Recurrence of rectal prolapse after surgery occurs in about 2 to 5 percent of people.
+Recurrence of rectal prolapse after surgery occurs in about 2% to 5% of people.
 It appears to be slightly more common in people who have the perineal procedure compared with an abdominal one.